NoraYUuu/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 #### Adding a tuition class: `addclass` | `ac`
-As a tutor, you can add a tuition class with a limit for student capacity at a specified [timeslot](#44-timeslot).
+You can add a tuition class with a limit for student capacity at a specified [timeslot](#44-timeslot).
 TutAssistor will notify you if there are any conflicting time slots with existing classes.

+Usage scenario:
+* You want to create a new Math class for your students.

 Format: `addclass n/NAME l/LIMIT ts/TIMESLOT [s/NAME,NAME,NAME...] [r/REMARK]`